 Public betting & consensus

 This public betting opinion is reflected in the NFL consensus for each game, showing the percentage of bets placed on either side of a point spread or Over/Under.
-The consensus can be used to determine the cause of line moves or predict them, as well as indicate which side the “sharp betting” – professional gamblers – are taking based on where the line is moving.

 Rain and snow can play a big part in how teams perform, especially considering where those teams are from, but the wind is the most disruptive element to play in and can influence passing and kicking.